 Our economy.

-Another part of the case.
+Another part of that.

-Well I said that earlier.
+Well, I said that earlier.

-It is um listen, everything is rocking and rolling.
+Listen, everything is rocking and rolling.

 Jason, remind the audience.